Issue #1 · Tuesday, May 5, 2026

 If You Already Know Hash Functions, You Already Know Most of This

-An embedding function does the same thing.
+An embedding function does the exact same thing.
 It takes text (or an image, or audio) and produces a fixed-length vector.
 OpenAI's text-embedding-3-small gives you 1536 floats.
 Cohere's embed-v3 gives you 1024.
 The input can be a word, a sentence, or a full document.
 The output is always the same dimensionality.

 Hash function Embedding function